ExtrieveTechnologies/ImageWizHelper/README.md

    - *If all images have to be resized to the standard page size then use **ResetAllDPI** option*
    - *If only mobile captured images are to be resized then keep **ResetZeroDPI** as the parameter.*

-7. **OCRBWConversionToTiff** - This function will take single input files and create a Black and White output file.
+**7. OCRBWConversionToTiff** - This function will take single input files and create a Black and White output file.
 Which will be mainly helpful for OCR purposes.The supported input file of type JPEg, BMP, and TIFF.
 By default, DLL will select 200 as the standard DPI & A4 as the page size.
    It is recommended to keep a minimum of 150 as DPI to avoid Quality issues.
 Formats like DJvu, JBIG2, and data PDF are not supported.
 If input format is not supported it will return false.